-If you want to take the time to download the audio and video resources used in this demo, you can navigate to the MAT-120 student resources directory to individually download them.
+If you want to take the time to download the audio and video resources used in this demo, you can navigate to the MAT-120 student resources directory to download them as a zipped file folder.

 Something that is NOT in the video demos above is how to save your entire project out for use on a different computer.
-To avoid needing to relink your project assets each time you move from one computer to the next, you ned to transcode the work.
+To avoid needing to relink your project assets each time you move from one computer to the next, you need to “Collect Files and Copy to a New Location.”
 Do the following:

 - Go to File > Project Manager